CKanishka/Face_Recognition-using-ClarifaiAPI/facerecognition/README.md

+# Frontend
-This folder contains the frontend components of the project built specifically using React.js
+This folder contains the frontend components of the project built specifically using React.js.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).